 Often when I explain just how much things cost us to make, I get a retort like “gold is at xxx an ounce, so why does your jewelry cost xx”.
 The answer is that when we buy materials we don’t get them at the spot gold or silver price.
 We buy them through a supply chain that marks it up along the way, because those vendors need to make a profit too.

 We also pay for things like customs, taxes, labor, packaging, inventory storage, fulfillment services, shipping, insurance, office leases, software, domain hosting, photoshoots, lawyers, studio time and advertising.
 After all of that, there’s really not a lot left over.
 A business is a business and we need to make a profit.
-There would be no point in selling jewelry at cost price.
+There would be no point in selling jewelry at cost price; I need to pay New York City rent!

 We priced our jewelry competitively and in line with the rest of the market after doing a lot of research.
 We tend to be right in the middle of the price range for similar pieces, though our ethical practices and commitment to quality mean we make a much leaner margin than most other jewelry companies.